-You’ll need a fairly hefty budget if you want to enhance your wrist’s style with IWC Pilot watches as they will cost between £3,000-£10,000 ($5,000-$16,000) but it’s fair to say that it’s money well spent.
-If you fancy yourself as a bit of a dapper pilot, then this is exactly the right watch for you…but hold your judgement until you’ve seen a few more of IWC’s watches.
+You’ll need a fairly hefty budget if you want to enhance your wrist’s style with IWC Pilot watches as they will cost between £3,000-£10,000 ($5,000-$16,000), but it’s fair to say that it’s money well spent.
+If you fancy yourself as a bit of a dapper pilot, then this is exactly the right watch for you…but hold your judgment until you’ve seen a few more of IWC’s watches.

 IWC Portuguese Watches:

 There is an interesting story behind IWC Portuguese watches and adds even more cache to this already well-respected watchmaker.
 In the 1930s, two Portuguese businessmen had the temerity to challenge IWC to craft a wristwatch that boasted marine chronometer accuracy – this may not sound like a big deal to you and me, but, at the time, this would have been an imposing piece of craftsmanship.

 To achieve this accuracy, IWC Portuguese watches combine traditional nautical instruments and more progressive and conventional contemporary mechanics.
 IWC is well-known for its timepieces’ accuracy, and the Portuguese collection is a fine example of the precision on offer.